CSU-Theory-Suite/theory-suite-wiki/README.rst

 ..........................

 Now we proceed to create a pull request.
-We go to the repository page of our personal fork, click on the "Pull requests" tab and then on the green button "New pull request" at the top right of the page.
+We go to the repository page of our personal fork, click on the "Pull requests" tab (at the top left of the page) and then on the green button "New pull request" at the top right of the page.

 Now we make sure that the base repository is the CSU-Theory-Suite/theory-suite-wiki (on the left)